 Mental health and wellbeing

-Mental health is everyone's business.
-We all have times when we feel down or stressed or frightened.
-Most of the time those feelings pass, but sometimes they develop into a more serious problem and that could happen to any one of us.
+There are different types of mental health problems.
+They can affect any one of us, at any point in our lives.
+We all have times when we feel down or stressed or anxious.
+Most of the time those feelings pass, but sometimes they can develop into a more serious problem.

-Your mental health doesn't always stay the same.
-It can change as circumstances change and as you move through different stages of your life.
+Your mental health doesn't always stay the same, it can change as circumstances change and as you move through different stages of your life.

+Everyone is different.
+You may bounce back from a setback or a life-change, while someone else may feel weighed down by it for a long time.
 If you think you might be experiencing a mental health problem, contact your GP and if necessary, they can refer you to a more specialised mental health service.

 Talking about your feelings